Data Protection Statement 19 July 2018

-If any member has a concern that their or anyone else’s data are not being properly protected, please contact the committee to discuss it, either directly or using the form below.
+If you have a concern or question about your data, or need to correct any of the data we hold, please contact the committee to discuss it, either directly or using the form below.